Jacob T. Levy

 Jacob T. Levy is an American political theorist and Tomlinson Professor of Political Theory at McGill University.
-Levy is the Chair of the Department of Political Science at McGill, as well as the coordinator of McGill's Research Group on Constitutional Studies and the founding director of McGill's Yan P. Lin Centre for the Study of Freedom and Global Orders in the Ancient and Modern Worlds.
+Levy is the coordinator of McGill's Research Group on Constitutional Studies and was the founding director of McGill's Yan P. Lin Centre for the Study of Freedom and Global Orders in the Ancient and Modern Worlds.
 Levy is also a Senior Fellow at the Niskanen Center and the Institute for Humane Studies.
 He is known for his expertise on multiculturalism, liberalism, and pluralism.

 Education

 Levy is an alumnus of Phillips Exeter Academy and holds a B.A. in Political Science from Brown University, an M.A. and Ph.D. in Politics from Princeton University, and an LL.M. from the University of Chicago Law School.

 Thought

 Multiculturalism

 Levy is one of the foremost experts on the political theory of multiculturalism.
 In his book The Multiculturalism of Fear, Levy argues that a political theory of multiculturalism must be primarily concerned neither with celebrating ethnic identities nor with overcoming them, but with reducing dangers such as state violence toward cultural minorities and war between ethnic groups.
 Levy's influential argument draws on the work of Judith Shklar, who famously argued that the primary concern of liberalism is to explain how the evils of cruelty and terror can be averted.
 Levy shares Shklar's emphasis on averting cruelty and terror in his approach to multiculturalism.